-The fixture of matches is available by accessing the MyCricket / Matches menu at the top of the screen.
+The fixture of matches can be viewed via the MyCricket / Matches menu.

 Captains will direct players as to what time they should arrive at the ground, however it is expected that all players will be at the ground at least one hour before the scheduled start of play.

 Match fees are levied on players each game day to cover the cost of umpires.
 The fees are set by the individual teams and collected prior to play and are approximately $10 - $15 per day.